3mmaRand/singlm/docs/glm-poisson-single-cont.md

 ```
 The `Coefficients` table gives the estimated $\beta_{0}$ and $\beta_{1}$ again but along with their standard errors and tests of whether the estimates differ from zero.
 The estimated value for the intercept is 1.019 $\pm$ 0.309 and this differs significantly from zero ($p$ < 0.001).
 The estimated value for the slope is -0.021 $\pm$ 0.005, also differs significantly from zero ($p$ < 0.001).

 Towards the bottom of the output there is information about the model fit.
-The null deviance (what exists if we predict the number of cases from the mean, $\beta_{0}$) is 54.522 with 42 degrees of freedom and the residual deviance (left over after our model is fitted) is 31.79 with 41 $d.f.$.
-The model fits a 1 parameters and thus accounts for 1 $d.f.$ for a reduction in deviance by 22.732.
+The null deviance (what exists if we predict the number of cases from an intercept, $\beta_{0}$, only model) is 54.522 with 42 degrees of freedom and the residual deviance (left over after our model is fitted) is 31.79 with 41 $d.f.$.
+The model fits a 1 parameter, $\beta_{1}$, and thus accounts for 1 $d.f.$ for a reduction in deviance by 22.732.

 To get a test of whether the reduction in deviance is significant for each term in the the model formula we use:

-To get a test of the model overall
+To get a test of the model overall:

 ```r